 Tobacco and e-cigarettes

 The Patch Project Devon CIC is non-smoking.
-Students are required to hand in their cigarettes and e-cigarettes at the beginning of the day and are not permitted to smoke during the day, while under The Patch Project Devon CIC supervision.
+Students are required to hand in their cigarettes and e-cigarettes at the beginning of the day and are not permitted to smoke during the day, while under The Patch Project Devon CIC’s supervision.

 Drug Education